 ‘Strawberries and Cream’ homemade Marshmallow Mushrooms

-Are you supposed to eat the pea shoots too?
-Do I regret it?
-NO. Now that I have mentioned it, it’s an interesting taste with the carrot meringue… try it and let me know how it goes!
+Were you supposed to eat the pea shoots too?
+It’s an interesting taste with the carrot meringue… try it and let me know how you find it.

 Melting Mango Cheesecake in a Rainbow White Chocolate Shell